In this article, we’re going to compare the 7 best wireless guitar systems.

 If you’re using a wireless system for the first time, then you’re going to want to experiment with it before you begin gigging and touring with it.
 Be sure you know exactly how it works and how far you can go before your signal quality is affected.

 Some units are better suited to professional use than others (some would be just fine for rehearsals or casual use).
 This is also important to keep in mind as you hunt around for the right option.

 Simple Controls & Operation

 A wireless system need not be complicated.
-These days, many products make it easy for you to get up and running without ever touching a button or tweaking a knob.
+These days, many products make it easy for you to get up and running fast without ever touching a button or tweaking a knob.